MIMUW-Inf-2002/MRJP_testy/README.md

 - division by zero,
 - use of undeclared variables,
 - int32 overflow,
-- printing an int without a swap;
+- printing an int without a swap,

 as it is not required by the assignment - according to dr Benke.